kennedymindeman/nation_rotation/readme.md

 # Ideas
+## Unimplemented
-separate economy and combat turns
+* separate economy and combat turns
+* select tiles from a list instead of on map
+* map trading
+* generic alliance (no subtypes like in Civ 6)
+* Use hex grid